dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/sample4.md

                     Dynamsoft.DDV.Elements.FullQuad,
                     Dynamsoft.DDV.Elements.RotateLeft,
                     {
-                        // Replace the default "RotateRight" button with an "AddNew" button in perspective viewer's footer and bind event to the new button.
+                        // Replace the default "RotateRight" button with an "AddNew" button in perspective viewer's footer and bind event to the new button
-                        // The event will be registered later.
+                        // The event will be registered later
                         type: Dynamsoft.DDV.Elements.Button,
                         className: "ddv-load-image2 addNewButton",
                         events: {